 Back to reality… So, what’s the problem with a vaccine mandate if you can claim an exemption?

 My dear health freedom fighter, you know the answer: everything.

 Let’s break it down.

 You’ve probably experienced vaccine discrimination yourself.

 Mandates not only hurt individuals but businesses as well.
 Because Americans cannot sue the government, the vaccine maker, or the person who administers the vaccine, employers are left with liability and loss.
 People are leaving their careers over mandates, taking all of their years of knowledge and experience with them and causing worker shortages.
-Employers face expense because of having to train new employees, lost employee time due to getting the jab, injury, unpaid leave for noncompliance, medical supplies, and more.
-Employers will face lawsuits if employees are injured by the mandated vaccine, since there is no one else to sue.
+Employers face expense because of having to train new employees, as well as lost employee time due to getting the jab, injury, unpaid leave for noncompliance, and more.
+And employers will face lawsuits if employees are injured by the mandated vaccine, since there is no one else to sue.

 Wanna talk government gaslighting?
 Fighting for the right to refuse something implies the thing can be done in the first place.
 When we agree we have the right to say “No,” we also agree the government has the power to make us ask.

 When we allow government (or employers or schools) to tell us how to live in our body or align with our spirituality, as long as some people may be allowed to opt-out, we lose the right to be the decision-maker for our own body and the bodies of our children.
 Who can say no and under what conditions?
 Where is the line drawn when your “No” is not honored?
 Can you say “No” without needing to justify it, or is recognition of your “No” conditioned upon whether it is judged appropriate?
 What if absolutely no one qualifies for the opt-out; is the law still valid if the option is lip service?
 (You can ask any midwife who practices in Delaware about a law like this, chilling laws with phony options get put on the books until they are fought.)